mdecker-dh/mdecker-dh/README.md

 I am interested in the following topics:

-* Application development with Java and Maven
+* Application development with Java, Maven und Spring Boot
 * Mobile app development with Android and Ionic